 6. Ensure Effective Use of HOA Security Cameras

 You may have cameras set up for the community, but they are much less effective without regular monitoring.
-The main reason for cameras is helping to stop crimes in action, so make it a part of your HOA security camera policy to have someone watching them regularly.
+The main reason for cameras is to help to stop crimes in action, so make it a part of your HOA security camera policy to have someone watching them regularly.
 This way, someone can alert the police right away and potentially catch the perpetrator(s).
 Make sure to install security cameras in common areas, even the streets.
 See to it that you cover the blind spots as well.

 Keep in mind, though, that CCTVs are not a universal solution to your security woes.
 Don’t rely solely on security cameras for the safety of your community.
 You should use a combination of these tips to ensure maximum protection.